rougier/from-python-to-numpy/07-beyond-numpy.rst

 `Yaser Martinez <http://yasermartinez.com/blog/index.html>`_ collected the different answers from the community and the proposed solutions yield surprising results.
-But let's start with he most obvious Python solution:
+But let's start with the most obvious Python solution:

 .. code:: python